-All student records will be stored in a secure, fireproof cabinet in the office of the Registrar and/ or Student Affairs.
-Electronic academic records are stored using a computer-based student information system.
+All student records will be stored in a secure, fireproof cabinet in the office of Student Affairs.
+Electronic academic records are stored using a computerbased student information system.
 This system has an automatic backup function to avoid any data loss or damage.